-Explore the wonders of science with 25 science trivia questions perfect for your next STEM knowledge trivia night!
+Explore the wonders of science with a taste of science trivia perfect for your next STEM knowledge trivia night!

 Science trivia celebrates discovery, innovation, and the fundamental principles that govern our universe.
-Whether you're hosting a trivia event at your educational venue, science center, or entertainment destination, these 25 carefully curated questions will test even the most devoted science enthusiasts and curious minds.
+Whether you're hosting a trivia event at your educational venue, science center, or entertainment destination, these sample questions will test even the most devoted science enthusiasts and curious minds.

-From physics and chemistry to biology and space exploration, this collection covers everything that makes science fascinating.
+From physics and chemistry to biology and space exploration, this collection covers a taste of what makes science fascinating.
 Perfect for team competitions or individual play, these questions span scientific breakthroughs, famous scientists, natural phenomena, and discoveries that transformed our understanding of the world.

 - Chemistry Essentials: Learn about elements, reactions, and the building blocks of matter